YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRBADDIR
 ----------------

-GTMSECSHRBADDIR, gtmsecshr is not running from $gtm_dist/gtmsecshrdir or $gtm_dist cannot be determined
+GTMSECSHRBADDIR, gtmsecshr is not running from $ydb_dist/gtmsecshrdir or $ydb_dist cannot be determined

 Run Time Error: This message indicates an inappropriate gtmsecshr invocation.
 Either gtmsecshr is improperly installed or an inappropriate access attempt is underway.